mccnewton/LawyerLegacy/replit.md

-# Sharon K. Lowry Law Website
+# The Law Office of Sharon K. Lowry Website

 ## Overview
 This project is a professional law firm website for Sharon K. Lowry, an estate planning and probate attorney.
 The site aims to provide comprehensive information about legal services, attorney background, and contact options to potential clients.
 It serves as a static frontend application, featuring professional photography to establish credibility and local connection.
 The business vision is to provide a clear and direct pathway for clients to access information and initiate legal consultations efficiently, supporting Sharon K. Lowry's practice in Denton, TX.